 - Bedtime snack: A slow-digesting protein source, such as casein, before bed can support overnight muscle repair and growth.

-By paying attention to nutrient timing, you can maximize the benefits of your nutrition strategy for optimal athletic recovery and ensure your body has the resources it needs when it needs them most.
+By keeping an eye on nutrient timing, you can maximize the benefits of your nutrition strategy for optimal athletic recovery and make sure your body has the resources it needs precisely when it needs them.

 6. Incorporate Recovery-Boosting Micronutrients

-While macronutrients (protein, carbohydrates, and fats) often take center stage in athletic nutrition, micronutrients play an equally important role in supporting recovery and overall health.
-Certain vitamins and minerals are particularly beneficial for athletes:
+While macronutrients (protein, carbohydrates, and fats) often steal the spotlight in athletic nutrition, micronutrients play an equally important role in supporting recovery and overall health.
+Certain vitamins and minerals are especially helpful for athletes:

 - Vitamin D: Supports bone health, immune function, and muscle recovery